Song of Solomon (novel): Plot

 Milkman makes a journey south to Pennsylvania in search of the gold.
 After talking to several people, Milkman deduces that Pilate must have retrieved the gold and taken it to Virginia.
 Milkman stumbles across Shalimar, Virginia, by accident.
 While out hunting with older men from Shalimar, Milkman is attacked by Guitar, who has followed him to Virginia.
 Guitar is under the impression that Milkman has taken the gold, and thus wants revenge.
 Struggling, Milkman discharges his gun, scaring away Guitar.

 Milkman sees the children of the town playing and singing the "Song of Solomon."
 Milkman remembers that Pilate sang a similar song, and realizes that the song is about his family.
 He heads back to Michigan to find Pilate.

 While Milkman is gone in Virginia, Hagar has sunk into a terrible depression from him having spurned her.
 Thinking that Milkman would want her if she fixes herself up, Hagar buys dresses, makeup, and a haircut.
 The effort amounts to little, and Hagar succumbs to her grief.
 A collection is taken up by the community to bury Hagar, and Pilate sings a mournful song at her granddaughter's funeral.

 Milkman thinks it only appropriate that Macon Dead Sr. be laid to rest in his ancestral home in Shalimar.
 Milkman finds Pilate at her home, and she knocks him unconscious for the grief that caused her granddaughter to die.
 When he comes to, Milkman convinces her to travel with him to Virginia and bury her father.
 They make the journey and bury Macon Dead Sr. overlooking the ravine.
 After placing the bones in the grave, Pilate is killed by a gunshot from Guitar that was intended for Milkman.
 The novel ends with Milkman leaping toward Guitar, thus learning to "fly".

 Reception and legacy

 Song of Solomon, Morrison's third novel, was met with widespread acclaim, and Morrison earned the National Book Critics Circle Award for Fiction in 1978.
 Reynolds Price, reviewing the novel for The New York Times, concluded: "Toni Morrison has earned attention and praise.
 Few Americans know, and can say, more than she has in this wise and spacious novel."

 The novel has faced several challenges and bans in schools throughout the U.S. since 1993.
-As recently as 2010, the novel was challenged and later reinstated at Franklin Central High School in Indianapolis, Indiana.

 The main character inspired the name of the band The Dead Milkmen, formed in 1983.

-In 2015, Robert McCrum's list of the 100 best novels written in English, which was published in The Guardian newspaper, named Song of Solomon at No, 89.
+In 2015, Robert McCrum's chronological list of the 100 best novels written in English, which was published in The Guardian newspaper, named Song of Solomon at No. 89.